lasik marketing with google ads

 Have you ever been on a website, navigated away, and seen an ad on another site for the site you just left?
 It can seem like a strange coincidence, but it’s far from it.
 These are called remarketing ads, and they’re very common in the internet marketing space.
 Remarketing ads are particularly powerful because they’re based on marketing only to people who have visited your site.

 Here are the basics of how it works: When someone visits your site, a cookie is placed on their browser.
 Then, when that same person visits another site, Google sees this cookie and knows to show your ad to those same users.
 It’s a great way of reminding them to make a decision and get in touch with you as they’re browsing the web.

 As you can see, coupling these types of ads with PPC ads, along with your other internet marketing efforts, is a great way of staying top of mind with potential leads, driving more users back to your site with very minimal effort.

-If you’re ready to use Google Adwords to help fuel your business growth efforts, get in touch with us today.
+If you’re ready to use Google Ads to help fuel your business growth efforts, get in touch with us today.

 I am very happy, but not at all surprised, to hear of your success with your consulting business, Patient Pipeline.
 I always knew you would do well on your own, as I had the pleasure of watching you help so many practices build their business.
 With my 20 years of experience in the LASIK field, I know of no one better with the knowledge, focus, and integrity to help a practice be more effective in growing procedures.
 Best of luck as you continue to impact the industry!